 Wow, how quickly life changes and rules are implemented in this ongoing pandemic.
-Once upon a time, technology and globalisation allowed the world to evolve relatively quickly.
-We were told continuously that “the only constant in life was change”, but we had no idea what it meant until now!
+Once upon a time, technology and globalization allowed the world to evolve relatively quickly.
+We were told continuously that “the only constant in life is change”, but we had no idea what it meant until now!
 So what does a week with Singapore’s new restrictions look like?

 Singapore’s norm looked okay, with groups of eight being allowed to dine in restaurants, visit your home and enjoy group activities – do almost anything, really!
 Gyms were open, schools were open, and life felt pretty normal (well, what we call the new norm anyway).